4. SDF3 Configuration¶

 language: sdf: jsglr-version: v2

-There are three extensions of JSGLR2 available.
+There are some extensions of JSGLR2 available.
 To use them, set the

 jsglr-version option to one of the following: